avajs/ava/docs/recipes/es-modules.md

 });
 ```

 You need to configure AVA to recognize `.mjs` extensions.
-If you want AVA to apply its Babel presets use:
+If you want AVA to apply its Babel presets use the following.

+**`package.json`:**

 ```json
 {